 In chapter one of Farm Anatomy, you will learn about the layers of the soil, the makeup of topsoil, soil texture, crop rotation, soil conservation, weather, composting, and more.

 Just this one chapter brings about so many ideas on how you can expand this to really dig in (pun intended) to learn more about soil and crops.
-We have listed out free resources by chapter in the Farm Notebook just like we did for the Nature Notebook.
-Here’s some of the resources we link to in the Farm Notebook for chapter one:

 - Resources to Help Kids Learn About Soil and Composting